 Ice bags tend to be messy and can get wet quickly.
 They are also not very flexible, especially when you are using them on your face.
 Maybe you want to form the pack around your nose and have it not slide down your face.

 When I broke my nose, the coach recommended that I use blueberries.
 Blueberries are expensive, so my mom suggested peas.
 Well, as the peas started to thaw, they got wet and mushy.

-You can place popcorn kernels in a zip lock bag, freeze them, and use it just like you would an ice pack.
+You can place popcorn kernels in a zip lock bag or fabric bag, freeze them, and use it just like you would an ice pack.
 I would recommend putting them in a big Ziplock bag to freeze and if you need a smaller bag, just transfer them.

 Use a thin towel between the kernel pack and your skin to avoid irritation.